Occipital Nerve Pain

 Fortunately, certain mediation, therapies, and procedures can substantially lessen the intensity of the symptoms.

 - Medication Management: Topical medication is great for nerve pain as they usually do not have any side effects.
 Anticonvulsants and antidepressants may also be used for pain.
-Some of the most used medicine for treating occipital neuralgia include aspirin, desipramine, dilantin, and ketamine lotion.
+Some of the most used medicine for treating occipital neuralgia include aspirin, desipramine, and dilantin.
 A provider will develop a medication management regiment to ensure the proper use of the medicine.

 - Occipital Nerve Blocks: Typically performed by extremely experience neurologists and anesthesiologists, these types of blocks may temporarily deaden pain nerves.
 As a result, this is the perfect treatment for reliving symptoms associated with occipital neuralgia such as headaches and migraines.